 Use this page to help you troubleshoot common issues when working with integrations in Conversation Builder.

 If you're trying to transfer a conversation to a live agent or another bot, but it isn't working, the reason could be one of several.
-(For some practice with transfers, complete the Connect to Conversational Cloud tutorial.)
+(For some practice with transfers, complete the Escalate to an Agent tutorial.)

 Messages are sent after the transfer